BogdanICH/OOP-projects/README.md

 # OOP projects
-This is a project in c++ who use OOP to make a softwere for a car seller.
+This are some projects in C++ with OOP about:
+-  a softwere for a car seller
+-  a binary search tree